-Chapter 2 Authorities and Structure
+Chapter 2: Authorities and Structure

-Table of Contents
+Table of Visuals

 - Contracting officers may bind the government only to the extent of the authority delegated to them.
-The appointing authority shall give the contracting officer clear instructions in writing regarding the limits of their authority.
+The appointing authority must give the contracting officer clear instructions in writing regarding the limits of their authority.

 - Contracting officers must understand the difference between the command line of authority and the contracting line of authority.